 By Janus Rasmussen, country manager, Philip Morris Denmark

-You're most likely here on IQOS.dk because you've already switched from cigarettes to IQOS or because you're considering it.
+You're most likely here on IQOS.com, because you've already switched from cigarettes to an alternative.
 I'm really pleased about that.

 An enormous task

 At Philip Morris, we're not just working to transform ourselves as a company, but the industry as a whole, and to offer the many smokers who actually have no desire to stop smoking, better alternatives to enjoy tobacco and/or nicotine.